fridaystreet/bambulab-ams-spoolman-filamentstatus/README.md

 # Bambulab AMS Spoolman Filament Status

-This project integrates a Bambulab AMS system with Spoolman to synchronize filament spool usage.
-It listens for MQTT updates from the printer and manages spools on Spoolman.
+This project integrates Bambu Lab Printers with one or multiple AMS with Spoolman to synchronize filament spool usage.
+It listens for MQTT updates from the printers and manages spools on Spoolman.

 Please note that these data represent rough estimates communicated by the AMS!